1972, the year Mungo Jerry became Ray Dorset a.k.a Mungo Jerry.

 Barry Murray said… “When the band came back from Australia, I got a call from Paul and Colin, they wanted Ray out of the band.

 “I was totally frank with them.
 I told them to ride the storm, you’re near to cracking it on a very big scale.
 The band could be huge worldwide sticks together.
 If you don’t, it could be the end for you.

 “So, the band split at a time I wanted to tour the States over and over and crack it.
-Savoy Brown did it, so could they and with album sales of singles
+Savoy Brown did it, so could they and with album sales instead of singles”.